Oakham School: History

-John David Buchanan took over from Talbot Griffith in 1958, and played himself in quietly until the Circular 10/65 which demanded comprehensivisation of maintained schools, of which Oakham was one as a direct grant school for the Rutland dayboys.
-He and the Rutland Local Education Authority did not agree on the possibilities of re-organisation of Rutland's schools, and as a result in 1970 the school (then 700 in size, all boys) reverted to full independence from the local authority, and in 1971, Oakham admitted female pupils for the first time, with the intention from the beginning of being co-educational throughout.
-The school is co-educational throughout the whole age range (10-18), with an approximately 50:50 split at all levels (ca. 550 boys and 500 girls in 2011–12).
+John David Buchanan took over from Talbot Griffith in 1958.
+When the Circular 10/65 demanded comprehensivisation of maintained schools, of which Oakham was one as a direct-grant school for the Rutland dayboys, he and the Rutland Local Education Authority did not agree on the reorganisation of Rutland's schools, and as a result in 1970 the school (then 700 in size, all boys) reverted to full independence from the local authority.
+In 1971, Oakham admitted female pupils for the first time, with the intention from the beginning of being co-educational throughout.
+The school remains co-educational throughout its entire age range (10–18), with an approximately 50:50 split at all levels (c.
+550 boys and 500 girls in 2011–12).
 There are an equal number of girls' houses (8) to boys' houses.

-When Buchanan retired in 1977 the school was 950 in total size (ca. 550 boys and 400 girls), and the next headmaster, Richard Bull (1977–84, before he went on to be headmaster of Rugby) continued the co-education process; but it was not until 1990 that the process was completed during the headmastership of Graham Smallbone (1985–96) and equality of numbers gained.
-When Tony Little, later headmaster of Eton, took over in 1996 there were 528 boys and 510 girls in a school of 1038.
-Furthermore, the school is evenly spread between boarders and day, although there do exist "day boarders" from 13 and "transitional boarders" from 10 to 13.
+When Buchanan retired in 1977 the school was 950 in total size (c.
+550 boys and 400 girls), and the next headmaster, Richard Bull (1977–84, before he went on to be headmaster of Rugby School, developed the co-education process, which was not completed until 1990 during the headmastership of Graham Smallbone (1985–96) when equality of numbers was attained.
+When Tony Little, later headmaster of Eton College, took over in 1996 there were 528 boys and 510 girls, and the school was evenly divided between boarders and day pupils, including "day boarders" from the age of 13 years and "transitional boarders" between the ages of 10 and 13 years.

-In 1981, the school was the subject of an action brought by Novello & Co and the Music Publishers Association (UK) for photocopying sheet music for Christmas carols.
+In 1981, the school was the subject of an action brought by Novello & Co and the Music Publishers Association (UK) for photocopying sheet-music for Christmas carols.
 This was the first case of its kind in the UK.
 The High Court settlement ordered the school to pay £4250 in damages plus costs.

 In 1984 the quatercentenary of the school was celebrated by a visit from Queen Elizabeth II and Prince Philip, Duke of Edinburgh.